maggient/Hallucinations/README.md

 # Project: Hallucinations
-Welcome to Maggie Nguyen’s CRCP3360 project, inspired by design thinking and rooted in the aesthetics and design principles of Japan.
+Welcome to Maggie Nguyen’s CRCP3360 project, inspired by design thinking rooted in the aesthetics and design principles of Japan.

 ## Trigger Warning
 This project contains flashing lights and rapidly changing colors.
 Viewer discretion is advised.